-- Users do not need to know any configuration information prior to initiating the deployment process.
+- Users do not need to know any configuration information before initiating the deployment process.

 - You can customize your task sequence much easier.

-- It can preconfigure the user profile as well apply users based settings and customizations.
+- It can preconfigure the user profile and apply user-based settings and customizations.

-- With CopyProfile you can make changes to default user settings and apply to the user profile on system during deployment.
+- With CopyProfile, you can make changes to default user settings and apply them to the user profile on system during deployment.